BradenBetz/template/essays/Javascript1.md

 ---
 layout: essay
 type: essay
-title: Working out with Javascript
+title: Working out with Javascript for the first time
 # All dates must be YYYY-MM-DD format!
 date: 2019-01-17
 labels: